 &

 We made a pomegranate heart because not only are they in season, they are also the perfect color and shape to make a heart.
 If you go with another fruit you’ll need to cut them into very small pieces to make sure you can form the shape of the heart.
-You can also give another heart shaped breakfast a try.
+You can also give another heart shaped breakfast a try or try these heart spritz cookies for dessert.
+Here some great Valentine’s Day breakfast ideas for more inspiration!

-- ½ cup strawberry, cherry, raspberry or vanilla yogurt
+- 1/2 cup strawberry yogurt (or cherry, raspberry or vanilla yogurt)

 - 4 tablespoons pomegranate arils

-- granola, chia seeds, mini chocolate chips or nuts
+- 1/4 cup granola (or chia seeds, mini chocolate chips or nuts)

 Smoothie Bowl Toppings